- Lichen sclerosus (LS) of the vulva is a chronic skin condition that causes itchiness and pain.

 - The cause of LS is unknown; however, there is treatment to help lessen the symptoms and prevent scarring.

-Lichen sclerosus is a rare skin condition that usually affects the vulva and anal areas in young girls, adolescents, and adults.
+Lichen sclerosus is a rare skin condition that usually affects the vulva and anal areas in young children, adolescents, and adults.
 It’s unknown what causes the condition, but it’s more common before puberty and after menopause.
 Similar to other skin conditions, there are treatments available to help the symptoms.

 What is lichen sclerosus and what does it look like?